 In all-party states, you need affirmative knowledge or consent from every party on the line before recording.
 The two operational ways to get this:

-- A pre-call disclosure played first.“This call is being recorded for data analytics.”
-Continuing the call is treated as implied consent in all of the all-party states above — but the disclosure has to be played before any substantive conversation.
+- A pre-call announcement played first— some variation of “this call may be recorded.”
+Continuing the call after a clear announcement is widely treated as implied consent, though the specifics vary state to state, and the announcement has to come before any substantive conversation.
 Not at the end.

 - Explicit verbal consent.“Do you consent to this call being recorded?” followed by a yes.
 Rare in practice for inbound customer-service lines because it adds friction.